Flag Prerequisites

 This example provides you more information about how evaluation works when there are prerequisite flags.

-Example scenario: I want to ensure that my new feature flag (Flag-B) rolls out to users who have seen another feature (Flag-A).
-In Flag-B, I have added a dependency for the on variant of Flag-A and activated both flags.
+For example: You want to ensure that your new feature flag (Flag-B) rolls out to users who have first seen a different feature (Flag-A).
+In Flag-B, you have added a dependency for the On variant of Flag-A and activated both flags.

 When Amplitude evaluates users for Flag-B: